[Above image: Dr. Anne Schuchat, Director of the National Center for Immunization, Centers for Disease Control]

 “Is there any scientific evidence that vaccines cause profound mental disorders?”
 Sen. Warren asked.

 “No,” replied Dr. Schuchat.

 But is that accurate?

 “Vaccines are extraordinarily safe,” says a medical doctor who has served as a government vaccine safety advisor on Institute of Medicine panels.
 But he says the risk of vaccine-induced brain disease is “not completely zero.”
-He asked not to be identified because vaccine safety is such an incendiary topic.
+He asked not to be identified because vaccine safety has been made such an incendiary and political topic.

 “It’s extremely rare but, yes, it happens,” said the safety expert.
 “We think it happens.”

 Indeed, the DTP (diphtheria, tetanus, pertussis) vaccine was phased out of use and replaced by today's version, believed to be safer, after the Institute of Medicine concluded it rarely caused neurological damage and death.